next-hat/metrs/readme.md

 ## The cli

-There is not CLI for the moment but it's planned
+There is no CLI available for Metrs at the moment, but it's planned for future releases.